Select a language:

 Learn more and register here.

-Cool Birds of Fall in Gypsum Canyon Wilderness - Bird Walk
+Chilly Birds of Winter in Fremont Canyon - Bird Walk

-Birds are among the most colorful and entertaining forms of wildlife on the Irvine Ranch Natural Landmarks.
-Bring your binoculars and join us on a slow/medium paced walk in OC Parks’ Gypsum Canyon Wilderness, as we search for resident and visiting birds of the local coastal sage scrub, oak woodland, riparian, and grassland habitats.
+It’s easy to think many of the birds we see and hear look and act the same.
+But do they?
+Bring your binoculars and join us on a slow/medium paced walk in OC Parks’ Irvine Ranch Open Space, as we search for resident and visiting birds of the local coastal sage scrub, oak woodland, riparian, and grassland habitats.
 We will discuss the diverse features of the birds we observe and how they match the season, their habitat and lifestyle.
 We will travel mostly on ranch roads, usually without shade.
 Beginners to advanced bird enthusiasts are welcome.
 Please wear sturdy shoes suitable for hiking and bring water, along with sun protection such as a hat and sunscreen.
 Bring a small birding field guide if you have one.
 A few binoculars will be available to borrow.

 Please note that you will be asked to adhere to the following measures during the activity in order to participate: